crossterm-rs/examples/README.md

 # Crossterm Examples

-The examples are compatible with the latest release.
-When you work with the master branch, checkout the pull request list for up-to-date examples.
+**The examples crate is deprecated and no longer maintained.
+All the examples are moved back into the [crossterm repository](https://github.com/crossterm-rs/crossterm)**

+This repository can be used for crossterm versions lower then 0.14.

 ## Structure